|Journal of Integer Sequences

-The journal is devoted to papers dealing with integer sequences and related topics.
-All submissions should be sent to the editor-in-chief,
+The journal is devoted to papers dealing with integer sequences and closely related topics.

 We do not read e-mail every day.
 If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
 Please do not send any inquiries until at least 14 days have passed.
 In addition, during certain periods (e.g., start of school terms, August, late December to early January) there will likely be no processing of papers.